lowfatcomputing/amforth/doc/source/TG/recipes/Arduino-HelloWorld.rst

     key drop \ we do not want to keep this key stroke ;

-This wird prints some text ("press any key to stop") and starts a loop.
+This word prints some text ("press any key to stop") and starts a loop.
 This loop lets the led blink one and checks for a keystroke.
 If no key is pressed, the loops is repeated.
 If a key is pressed, the loop is terminated.
 The last two commands are housekeeping: read the key pressed